stevenadams/stevenadams.github.io/_posts/2015-08-24-utility-classes-and-responsiveness.md

 I could do something similar to the current way I was handling grid items at breakpoints by prefixing the breakpoint name to the width class - `xl-1-4 s-half` (or `s-2-4`).
 This wouldn't really work because I already have the "u" prefix which determines the type of class and where to find it in the sass folder structure.
 I would end up with `.xl-u-space-r2`.

-A couple of weeks back I had the opportunity of meeting up with Harry, while he was in Belfast on business.
+A few weeks back I had the opportunity of meeting up with Harry, while he was in Belfast on business.
 I didn't want all conversation to be based around what we do all day every day, but I couldn't resist picking his brain on my problem with utility classes and responsiveness.
 The solution that Harry suggested was to use modifier suffixes for the breakpoints instead of prefixing them to the start of the selector string.
 After all that's what we want to do, modify the spacing class at various breakpoints.
 So we end up with `.u-space-r2--@xl` an @ symbol being the most self explanatory symbol to use.

 The generation of these classes is relatively easy using Sass